By Rebecca Shlafer, Ph.D.

 It is common for caregivers to experience many risks and a lot of stress.
 Many caregivers are single parents with limited financial resources, employment instability, and poor mental health.
 Combined, these risk factors can compromise youth’s living environments, their relationships with caregivers and others, and their adjustment during the parent’s incarceration.

-In my research with children who had an incarcerated parent, we found that caregivers often acted as “gatekeepers,” controlling when and under what circumstances the kids could talk to their incarcerated parents.
-It was common, though, for teens to find a way to get around their caregivers, and make contact through another family member.
+In my research with children who had an incarcerated parent, we found that caregivers often acted as “gatekeepers”.
+They’d often control when and under what circumstances the kids could talk to their incarcerated parents.
+It was common, though, for teens to find a way to get around their caregivers.
+They often made contact through another family member.

 Even when teens can visit, though, it can be a difficult experience.
 Many correctional facilities have strict rules about hugging or touching an inmate.
-Some facilities only allow visits to take place through Plexiglas or a video monitor, which can be hard for kids of any age.
+Some facilities only allow visits to take place through Plexiglas or a video monitor.
+This can be hard for kids of any age.

 Ultimately, teens with incarcerated parents may face many risk factors.
 But with the help of consistent and supportive adults, and through opportunities to maintain their relationship with their incarcerated parent, they can thrive.